DataSQRL/datasqrl.github.io/docs/getting-started/quickstart.md

 }}
 ```

 When you hit the "run" button you get the purchase history and spending analysis for the customer with `id=10` in the right-hand panel.
 You now have a working data API you can integrate into your application.
-Pretty easy, right?
+That took less time than installing a software update.

 ## Quick Tour of SQRL

 The magic of our little seed-shop data service happens in the SQRL script we created above.
 The SQRL script imports data tables and defines new tables based on that data.
 Those tables are exposed in the API.
-Let's look at how that works.
+If you have another few minutes to spare, let's look at how that works.

 :::info